Special Operations Executive: Greece

 EDES received most aid from SOE, but ELAS secured many weapons when Italy collapsed and Italian military forces in Greece dissolved.
 ELAS and EDES fought a vicious civil war in 1943 until SOE brokered an uneasy armistice (the Plaka agreement).

-A lesser known, but important function of the SOE in Greece was to inform the Cairo headquarters of the movement of the German military aircraft that were serviced and repaired at the two former Greek military aircraft facilities in and around Athens.
+A lesser-known, but important function of SOE in Greece was to inform the Cairo headquarters of the movement of the German military aircraft that were serviced and repaired at the two former Greek military aircraft facilities in and around Athens.
 Eventually, the British Army occupied Athens and Piraeus in the aftermath of the German withdrawal, and fought a street-by-street battle to drive ELAS from these cities and impose an interim government under Archbishop Damaskinos.
 SOE's last act was to evacuate several hundred disarmed EDES fighters to Corfu, preventing their massacre by ELAS.
 Several resistance groups and Allied stay-behind parties operated in Crete after the Germans occupied the island in the Battle of Crete.
-SOE's operations involved figures such as Patrick Leigh Fermor, John Lewis, Harry Rudolph Fox Burr, Tom Dunbabin, Sandy Rendel, John Houseman, Xan Fielding and Bill Stanley Moss.
+SOE's operations involved figures such as Patrick Leigh Fermor, John Lewis, Harry Rudolph Fox Burr, Tom Dunbabin, Sandy Rendel, John Houseman, Xan Fielding, and Bill Stanley Moss.
 Some of the most famous moments included the abduction of General Heinrich Kreipe led by Leigh Fermor and Moss – subsequently portrayed in the film Ill Met by Moonlight, and the sabotage of Damasta led by Moss.

 Albania

 Albania had been under Italian influence since 1923, and was occupied by the Italian Army in 1939.
 In 1943, a small liaison party entered Albania from northwestern Greece.
-SOE agents who entered Albania then or later included Julian Amery, Anthony Quayle, David Smiley and Neil "Billy" McLean.
+SOE agents who entered Albania then or later included Julian Amery, Anthony Quayle, David Smiley, and Neil "Billy" McLean.
 They discovered another internecine war between the Communist partisans under Enver Hoxha, and the republican Balli Kombëtar.
 As the latter had collaborated with the Italian occupiers, Hoxha gained Allied support.
 SOE's envoy to Albania, Brigadier Edmund "Trotsky" Davies, was captured by the Germans early in 1944.
-Some SOE officers warned that Hoxha's aim was primacy after the war, rather than fighting Germans.
+Some SOE officers warned that Hoxha's aim was primacy after the war, rather than fighting the Germans.
 They were ignored, but Albania was never a major factor in the effort against the Germans.

 Czechoslovakia

 SOE sent many missions into the Czech areas of the so-called Protectorate of Bohemia and Moravia, and later into Slovakia.
 The most famous mission was Operation Anthropoid, the assassination of SS-Obergruppenführer Reinhard Heydrich in Prague.
-From 1942 to 1943 the Czechoslovaks had their own Special Training School (STS) at Chicheley Hall in Buckinghamshire.
+From 1942 to 1943, the Czechoslovaks had their own Special Training School (STS) at Chicheley Hall in Buckinghamshire.
 In 1944, SOE sent men to support the Slovak National uprising.

 Norway

-In March 1941 a group performing commando raids in Norway, Norwegian Independent Company 1 (NOR.I.C.1) was organised under leadership of Captain Martin Linge.
-Their initial raid in 1941 was Operation Archery, the best known raid was probably the Norwegian heavy water sabotage.
+In March 1941, a group performing commando raids in Norway, Norwegian Independent Company 1 (NOR.I.C.1) was organised under the leadership of Captain Martin Linge.
+Their initial raid in 1941 was Operation Archery; the best-known raid was probably the Norwegian heavy water sabotage.
 Communication lines with London were gradually improved so that by 1945, 64 radio operators were spread throughout Norway.